 INDIGENT BURIALS IN HAMILTON COUNTY

-The number of indigent burials has steadily climbed over the last three years.
+The number of indigent burials in the county has steadily climbed over the last 3 years.

 • 2009 - 62

 Space at the Hamilton County-owned land cemetery for burying the bodies of unclaimed and indigent people is quickly running out, prompting county officials to request state leaders to modify state law to allow them to cremate the remains of indigents.

 The request was the first brought before the county's legislative delegation at a breakfast this morning during which several county leaders presented items they hope state lawmakers will address in the upcoming legislative session.

 Since 1933, Hamilton County's indigent residents - those who die without enough money for burial or cremation services - have been buried at the 42-acre Ruth Cofer Cemetery of Jenkins Road.

 This year, 85 people have been buried there.
 Officials estimate they only have 73 plots left.
 Cremation would allow them to bury or inter the remains in much smaller spaces, said Hamilton County Mayor Jim Coppinger.